helium/HIP/0067-open-service-subdao.md

 # SubDao Governance

-Helium nodes owners and projects which wish to run their services on Helium Network are going to run this SubDao together.
-A committee is imperative to form to design economic model and set specifications and approve projects which is qulified to use Helium Network.
-Also, an evaluation system is a pretty meaningful job to give enough reference for the Helium nodes owners to choose the best services for their interests to run.
-The project side should purchase Data Credits pay for the service expense, purchasing and burning HNT to help running the entire Helium Ecosystem.
+Helium node owners and projects which wish to run their services on Helium Network are going to run this SubDao together.
+A committee is imperative to form to design an economic model and set specifications and approve projects which are qualified to use Helium Network.
+Also, an evaluation system is a pretty meaningful job to give enough references for the Helium node owners to choose the best services for their interests to run.
+The project side should purchase Data Credits to pay for the service expense, purchasing and burning HNT to help run the entire Helium Ecosystem.

 # Deployment Impact